Uzbekistani sum: Exchange rates

 At its introduction on 1 July 1994, 1 US dollar was equal to 25 sum.

 2017 reform

 On 2 September 2017, President of Uzbekistan Shavkat Mirziyoyev issued a decree "On priority measures of liberalizing foreign exchange policy".
 The reform took effect on 5 September 2017.
 The currency was untethered from its US dollar peg and started to float.
 As a result the sum's exchange rate to the US dollar increased from 4,210 Uzbek sum to 8,100 Uzbek sum.
 The new rate was even weaker than the sum's black-market convertibility of about 7,700 to the dollar.
 Restrictions on the amount of foreign currencies individuals and companies could buy were also abolished on the same day.

+From February 1, 2018 to February 1, 2025 the exchange rate for the US Dollar rose from 8175 to 12957 Sum (UZS) per USD.
+This corresponded to an era of Uzbek double digit inflation.
+However, by February 1, 2026 the rate had dipped to 12199.